The Traditional Approach

 Fully 90% of what a real estate lawyer can do for a client in Texas happens at the contract stage, before signing.
 As a result, an attorney reviewing a signed contract is largely limited to an explanation of the meaning of its provisions.
 This is the #1 mistake made by DIYers.
 Often, it cannot be undone.

 “As is” clauses can be brief one-liners or they can go on for pages, in excruciating detail.
 Take a look at a deed conveying a property with known environmental hazards (such as a car dealership or gas station) and you will find a mind-bending set of clauses that cover “as is” considerations, environmental contamination, and indemnity for future loss and liability.
 Few title company attorneys will volunteer to draft anything of the sort, since such terms have nothing to do with the interests of his or her client.
 That client is the title company.
 Instead, custom terms and clauses are usually negotiated by lawyers for the buyer and seller.
 If you have no real estate lawyer advocating on your behalf, then you literally have no representation.
-You are winging it in a world of predators.

 Why use a board-certified real estate lawyer?